About this blog

 About the author

-When not blogging Konstantin Kudryashov is a prominent public speaker, organiser of BDD London meetups, the creator of Behat, Mink, co-creator of PhpSpec and leads the Behaviour-Driven Development (BDD) practice at Inviqa, a leading digital consultancy in Europe.
+When not blogging Konstantin Kudryashov is a prominent public speaker, original organiser of BDD London meetups, the creator of Behat, Mink, co-creator of PhpSpec have lead the Behaviour-Driven Development (BDD) practice at Inviqa and is currently helping Insurance Tech startup teams at Kamet Ventures as CTO in Residence.
 As a communication coach, he has helped teams in many organisations bridge the gap between business and IT using Agile processes and development practices like Scrum, Kanban, BDD, TDD, Collaborative Product Ownership and Deliberate Discovery.